Come on in - and welcome to your second Creative Hubs Leaders Magazine.

 Alesia Bolot // Ukraine // IZONE Creative Community // @Alesia Bolot

-A familiar sight for creative hubs leaders: burned out members and high stress levels in your hub.
+It is a familiar sight for many creative hubs leaders: burned out members and high stress levels in your hub.
 Charles Armstrong of The Trampery shares his take and a new programme for solutions:

 “People have been developing entrepreneurial support programmes for forty years now.
 There is a lot of experience and track record, the problem is that a lot of the programmes that are out there are very similar to each other and are not asking the right questions.”